 Can every day “gym junkies” take advantage of this as well?

 The short answer, is yes.
 Floatation has a cumulative effect whereby ongoing sessions leads to greater recovery.
 Clients frequently claim that after several sessions they become addicted to the endorphins, the calm and collected mental state but, also, how quickly their body returns to an optimal training state.
 This isn’t solely for the elite.
 This is an elite method useable by those who want the same results without the million dollar investments.

-Many modern training methods are focused on helping athletes master their “inner game” and assist in developing perfect synchronicity between body, mind and emotion and where better to find yourself then in a setting that is designed to help you lose yourself?
+By being in an environment that facilitates sensory isolation, which is another component of floatation, the athlete truly has the space to reach the level of concentration required to have a tangible effect on his/her performance.
+Many modern training methods are focused on helping athletes master their “inner game.”
+This assists in developing perfect synchronicity between body, mind and emotion and where better to find yourself then in a setting that is designed to help you lose yourself?

 Floatation is also used by many people in helping them identify areas of tension that they were not previously aware of.
 Many people report being able to have a heightened sense of a certain body part whilst floating.
 This sense helps draw awareness to an area that may require additional attention in the form of stretching, massage or treatment.

 What are you waiting for?
 Improve recovery, manage pre-injury, reduce muscle tension and out perform competitors by harnessing the under-utilised power of relaxation in sport.
 When are you going to float?